isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device info Kit for Lenovo 500e.md

 * <p style="text-align:justify">School-based service desk personnel will inform the students when they can collect back their devices.</p>

-* Parents/students can also bring the device to the Contractor's Service Centre.
+* <p style="text-align:justify">Parents/students can also bring the device to the Contractor's Service Centre.
 Parents/students are advised to contact Contractor’s helpdesk (T: 800 852 8100).
 Parents/students will need the following information such as their device serial number, brand and model of the device, their name and contact number to log a case with the helpdesk.</p>
 * <p style="text-align:justify">Contractor’s helpdesk agent will advise parents/students on any further actions required (e.g. bringing their devices to the service centre for diagnosis or assessment of damage).</p>
 * <p style="text-align:justify"><b>Students can loan a device</b> from the school common pool for daily lessons <b>during the period of repair</b></p>